 Add a link of the list of SG in the pages of access.egi.eu

-The integration process is tracked helpdesk ticket by the Operations support unit.
+The integration process is tracked through EGI helpdesk tickets by the “Operations” support unit.
 Before the technical implementation, the operations and the user support team evaluate the new SG in terms of maturity and effectiveness to support LTOS users.

 Services integrated or evaluated for integration